Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Theoretical Justification for Uncertainty Quantification

 \subsection{Justification for Confidence Interval}

-We now provide the theoretical justification for CI in \eqref{uq:union ci}.
-The essential component of the justification is to establish the existence of one resampled weight vector $\widehat{\gamma}^{[m^*]}$ that nearly recovers $\gamma^*$.
-With this, the remaining proof is based on the decomposition \eqref{eq: limit dist decomp} and the standard M-estimation inferential theory.
-For clarity, in this subsection, we focus on the fixed dimension $d$ setting, although our analysis can be directly extended to a growing-dimensional regime at the expense of more involved notation.
+To justify the CI in \eqref{uq:union ci} from a theoretical perspective, the key is to establish the existence of one perturbed weight $\widehat{\gamma}^{[m^*]}$ that nearly recovers $\gamma^*$.
+For clarity, in this subsection, we focus on the fixed dimension setting, although our analysis can be directly extended to a growing dimension regime at the expense of more involved notation.
 We define $\err(M)$ as a decreasing function of the resampling size $M$,